πŸ‡ΏπŸ‡¦ Online Trading South Africa

 Focus on Risk Management

-Never risk more money than you can afford to lose.
+Never risk more money than you can afford to lose on a single trade.

 Diversify Investments